turingschool/backend_mod_1_prework/section1/reflection.md

 * `puts animal`

 7. What is interpolation?
 Use interpolation to print a sentence using the variable `animal`.
-* Interpolation is adding a variable (or the value of a given variable) into a string.
+* Interpolation is adding a string variable into another string.
 ```
 animal = "zebra"
-puts "One of my favorite mammals that roams the African Savanah is the #{animal}"
+puts "One of my favorite mammals that roams the African Savanah is the #{animal}."
 ```
 8. What method is used to get input from a user?
 * `gets.chomp`